totallynotbrent/eng-tools/README.md

-# aero tools
+# eng tools

 homework calculators for engineering and math

 ## Summary

-A static site of browser calculators I use for aerospace engineering and math homework.
+A static site of browser calculators I use for engineering and math homework.
 Each page does one calculation: plug in what you know and it fills in the rest.
 Everything runs in the browser, nothing is stored or sent anywhere.

 ## Project structure